sebiarsenica/ShapeDrawing/README.md

 # ShapeDrawing
 A windows forms C# app to draw shapes and pictures.
 The app can draw the following shapes:
-- Rectangle: You need to select a point with left click and enter the height and widht
+- Rectangle: You need to select a point with left click and enter the height and width
 - Circle: You need to select a point with left click and ender the radius
 - Line: You need to select the first point with left click and the second point with right click
 - Square: You need to select a point with left click and enter the height